 To start a discussion all you need to do is click Start a new discussion on the Actions sidebar or on the button at the bottom of the list.

 Discussions are open.
 They are available to all users within the project.
-They may have all notifications switched off but still follow topics in their browser.
-They may also post replies in any discussion.
-To post a reply just click Post a new reply button below the last post.
+Even if you have all notifications switched off, you can still follow topics in your browser and post replies in any discussion.
+To post a reply just click the Post a new reply button below the last post.

 AdminProject can store files related to all of your projects while keeping each project’s storage separate from another.
-There are many other cloud storage solutions available, but files uploaded to AdminProject can be easily attached to other modules e.g. tasks, dissemination activities or travel reports.
+There are many other cloud storage solutions available, but files uploaded to AdminProject can be easily attached to other modules e.g. tasks or discussions.

-File storage in AdminProject has a traditional structure.
+File storage in AdminProject has a traditional tree-like structure, without limits as for the number of folders or how many subfolders can be created.
 There’s a root folder and there are all your folders and already uploaded files.
-A brand new project space will have three system folders:
+A brand new project space will have only root folder visible, described as “All files” and a symbol of “/” which is used in many operating systems.

 The main view of the module allows you to upload, move, rename your files and create folders.
 A single file looks like the one on the image below: